-Worrying about things we can’t control can be very frustrating and anxiety-inducing.
+It’s common to feel anxious when we worry about things beyond our control, and students may find this especially challenging.
 This is especially true for students who may see things that can’t control, like the weather, as well as decisions others make for them, such as what’s on the lunch menu, as unfair.
-It is equally important to support students in feeling empowered and confident when control is their own, and calm and accepting where it is not.
+It is equally important to support students in feeling empowered and confident when they have control, and calm and accepting where it is not.

 After completing the lesson, your students will have made progress in emotion regulation and in reducing anxiety.